 Tony Foley is a poet, essayist, storyteller, sculptor, 2-D designer, collage artist, and video maker from Honolulu, HI and Oak Park, IL.
 Tony attended Knox College in Galesburg, IL, where he earned his BA in Creative Writing and worked on both Catch and Cellar Door magazines.
 His work takes influence from thinkers like Carl Sandburg, D.A.
 Powell, Garrett Hongo, Pablo Neruda, and Allan Kaprow.
 He was interviewed recently about his work with Callosum for The Review Review.

 Caleb Awe is a poet, playwright, screenwriter, and an actor raised in Oak Park, IL.
 Caleb earned his BA from Knox College in both Creative Writing and Theater.
 Caleb's approach has been deeply influenced by artists such as Charlie Kaufman, Tim Burton, Carl Phillips, Harold Pinter, and Sarah Kane.
 His work is concerned with issues of group identity, animation and visual aesthetics, the moon, and what the word "alone" means.
 Caleb hopes to offer a voice to those people who have been dismissed as too young or inexperienced and a chance for them and their work to be taken seriously.

-Andrew Marr - Textual Editor, Strategist
+Textual Editor, Marketing Strategist